The power of music

 Music training builds self-confidence.
 It also helps in developing how children relate and interact with others.
 Through music, children are able to understand their own feelings and employ appropriate forms of self-expression.
 Children who participate in musical activities together also learn how to collaborate and cooperate, be mindful of others and work as a team.

-To summarize, music education enriches the development of children in a variety of ways and has long-term value in helping kids grow up to be smart, creative, capable and
+To summarize, music education enriches the development of children in a variety of ways and has long-term value in helping kids grow up to be smart, creative, capable and caring individuals.

 The challenge now is to persuade as many parents and educators as possible to recognize the lifelong benefits of music and create an environment that fosters and encourages music learning as a central part of any child’s education.